tari-project/tari/RFC/src/RFC-0201_TariScript.md

 |            | `0` |
 |            |     |

-The script has completed and is succesful.
+The script has completed and is successful.

 To increase privacy, Alice could also lock the UTXO with a P2PKH
 script: